plackyhacker/plackyhacker.github.io/binary/wdeg-stack-pivot.md

 00007ffb`e7984000  01 00 01 00 01 00
 ```

-This appears to be some sort of global flag that switches on mitigations for WDEG in the `PayloadRestrictions` module.
+This appears to be some sort of global flag(s) that switches on mitigations for WDEG in the `PayloadRestrictions` module.
 It turns out that if we overwrite these flags to `0x00` we can switch off WDEG.
 There is a problem, as expected the protect level on this memory location is `PAGE_READONLY`:

 ```
 !vprot PayloadRestrictions+0xe4000